tssajo/Minify/README.md

 `setenv PATH /usr/bin:/bin:/usr/sbin:/sbin:/usr/local/bin`

-If you do, you're all set.
+If you do then you're all set.
 But it is IMPORTANT to restart your computer for this change to take effect!

 How to use `Minify`
 -------------------